-16. There are more options at the bottom of the screen.
-You can rate the article here, and there's another chance to add a comment.

-If you rate an article as not helpful, you can also send comments to say why you rated it this way.

-17. Other users' comments are displayed at the bottom of the screen.
+- 16. There are more options at the bottom of the screen.
+You can rate the article here.
+When you add a rating, a comment box opens allowing you to say why you rated this article the way you did. - 17.
+Other users' comments are displayed at the bottom of the screen.
 The full comment may be displayed, or just a link to it.

-• If you are in the Admin area, tab under Knowledgebase . you can access t he public view from the Public V iew
+• If you are in the Admin area, you can access the public view from the Public View tab under Knowledgebase.